alpine-docker/terragrunt/README.md

-# enhancement tool to manage terraform deployment
+# enhanced tool to manage terraform deployment with terragrunt

 Auto-trigger docker build for [terragrunt](https://github.com/gruntwork-io/terragrunt) when new terraform version is related.

+(Optional) get nicer output when dry run.

 ### Tools included in this container